 EDA University Center: Recent Work

 Significant portions of the United States economy are shifting away from carbon-intensive, fossil fuel-driven activities, and moving toward a green economy defined by cleaner, more efficient, and higher-output practices.
 Through applied research and technical assistance, the UIC UC promotes sustainable and equitable green economic development.
 Targeted at policy makers, the work looks to help our leaders address the climate crisis while also investing in underserved communities and creating jobs within the growing Green Economy.
-The research team at The Nathalie P. Voorhees Center for Neighborhood and Community Improvement at UIC has published a series of reports on green economic development, including Chicago Region’s Clean Energy Economy, Digital Skills in the Green Economy, Green Economy Occupations in the Chicago Region, and The Landscape of Green Infrastructure in the Chicago Region.
+The research team at The Nathalie P. Voorhees Center for Neighborhood and Community Improvement at UIC has published a series of reports on green economic development, including Chicago Region’s Clean Energy Economy, Digital Skills in the Green Economy, Green Economy Occupations in the Chicago Region, The Landscape of Green Infrastructure in the Chicago Region, and Brownfield Redevelopment and Green Economy Expansion

 Chicago's Clean Energy Economy Heading link